5 SEO-Myths That Have to Be Debunked for Your Content to Rank Better

 With that in mind, we've put together a quick guide to five SEO related myths that we come across again and again.
 It's not exhaustive, but if you've fallen victim to these misconceptions, it could be time to audit your marketing efforts, and turn your content creation strategy around.

 Myth #1: More Links Equal Better Rankings

 In the past, sites have been propelled to the top of the Google rankings through little more than achieving the maximum number of links to their content.
 Webmasters would build sites around internal links, creating elaborate networks of inter-connected pages.
 Bloggers would meticulously post links wherever, and whenever they had the chance.
 All in the hope that Google would see this as a signal to boost their visibility.

 Maybe they were right.
-But they aren’t now.
+But they are not now.
 Today, Google rankings are much more dependent upon the relevance of content, how useful sites are relative to search queries, and how well they are put together.
-Sure, links make a slight difference (and help to organize sites in any case) but they aren’t anywhere near the top of the SEO priority list.
+Sure, links make a slight difference (and help to organize sites in any case) but they are not anywhere near the top of the SEO priority list.